Legal obligations after a motor vehicle accident

 The driver of every vehicle involved in an accident must:

-If any of the following circumstances apply, the driver must also report these details to police as soon as possible within 24 hours [reg 287(3)]:
+The driver must also report these details to police as soon as possible within 24 hours [rule 287(3)] if:

-- If anyone is injured or killed in the accident (see 90 minute time requirement above)
+- someone is injured or killed in the accident (see above)

-- If you have not given your details to each person as above
+- the driver has not given their details to each person as above

-- If a vehicle is towed or carried away by another vehicle
+- a vehicle is towed or carried away by another vehicle

-- If a fair estimate of the cost of damage to all property is $3,000 or more (but you do not have to report an accident if the only property damaged is your own) [see Road Traffic (Road Rules- Anciliary and Miscellaneous Provisions) Regulations 2014 (SA) reg 39, 40, 41 and 42].
+- a fair estimate of the cost of damage to all property is $3,000 or more (but a driver does not have to report an accident if the only property damaged is their own) [see Road Traffic (Road Rules - Ancillary and Miscellaneous Provisions) Regulations 2014 (SA) reg 39, 40, 41 and 42].

 It is an offence not to provide written notice of the accident to the CTP insurer where a person was injured or killed.
 The penalty for this offence is a fine of up to $1,250, or imprisonment for up to 3 months [see Motor Vehicles Act 1959 (SA) s 124].